 A being in isolation can love himself, and a certain amount of self-love is good and necessary to sustain life.
 If you did not love yourself, you would not feed yourself, and you would die.
 But, such love is frequently quite selfish.
 But with human nature in the mix, it usually does not end there.
 We often end up indulging ourselves, and it becomes very selfish.
 In the end, it is very empty.
 A person alone, indulging himself, in the end is very vain and futile.
 It is empty, and meaningless.
 Self-love, by definition, cannot be outgoing.
 Self love is entirely inward.

 Now, it is from this idea that self love cannot be outgoing, we could argue that the love God wants us to learn and practice does not truly exist in isolation.
 He always expressed it toward the Son, and the Son toward Him.
-And that is the same love that we are trying to emulate.
-And so, it is a love that is outgoing as Mr. Armstrong always defined it—an outgoing concern.
+That is the same love that we are trying to emulate.
+And so, it is a love that is outgoing, as Mr. Armstrong always defined it—an outgoing concern.

 Now, God’s plan that came next is an outworking of His love.
 That is how He works.
 Everything He does is in love.
-And so, the design of this great master plan that He and the Word came up with was an outworking of His desire to share His love with many others—billions of other beings whom He would call His children who He would adopt from among humanity.
-He would make them His Sons.
-So, He and the Word put together this great master plan to bring humanity to the divine plane where they would enjoy, reciprocate, and express God’s love forever.
+So, the design of this great master plan that He and the Word came up with was an outworking of His desire to share His love with many others—billions of other beings whom He would call His children, who He would adopt from among humanity.
+He would make them His sons.
+He and the Word put together this great master plan to bring humanity to the divine plane where they would enjoy, reciprocate, and express God’s love forever.